AdaCore/ada-spark-rfcs/considered/array_slice_access.md

 Interrupt based data transfer
 -----------------------------

-In low-level embedded applications and/or operating-systems, incoming data from will sometimes be automatically written in a memory buffer by a peripheral.
+In low-level embedded applications and/or operating-systems, incoming data will sometimes be automatically written in a memory buffer by a peripheral.
 This is known as Direct Memory Access (DMA).
 The use of DMA can greatly improve performances by avoiding costly interrupts and CPU usage for every single byte